jays-codes/reactive-microservices/README.md

 Jay's project/practice repo for Reactive Microservices : WebFlux + Project Reactor

 proj: webflux-sandbox
+- answered assignment #92: [BP] on use of higher order functions to write RouterFunctions and Handlers; used RequestPredicate, used other impl of RouterFunctions.route().GET()
 - created RouterFunction Filters: filter()
 - modified RouterConfiguration to nest route functions, use path()
 - modified order of route for "GET /customers/{id}", and "GET /customers/paginated" to prevent calling the 1st GET when paginated GET is expected